juju/docs/src/en/clouds.md

 ## Special clouds

-There are three special cloud types: LXD, MAAS, and Manual.
+There are three special Juju cloud types.
+They are deemed special because they are based on a unique design or have particular requirements & limitations that the other clouds do not have.
+They are LXD, MAAS, and Manual:

  - **LXD**
  This cloud is based on containers running locally.
 It is quick to set up and is ideal for testing Juju and developing your own charms.
-For details on this cloud see the [Using LXD with Juju][clouds-lxd] page.
+For details see the [Using LXD with Juju][clouds-lxd] page.

  - **MAAS**
-  This cloud treats physical servers as a public cloud treats cloud instances.
-  For details on this cloud see the [Using MAAS with Juju][clouds-maas] page.
+ This cloud treats physical servers (or KVM guests) as a public cloud treats cloud instances.
+For details see the [Using MAAS with Juju][clouds-maas] page.

  - **Manual**
-  There may be occasions where you can bring up machines for Juju to use which aren't part of a recognised public cloud or do not support other protocols used by Juju.
-As long as you have SSH access to these machines, you can get part of the Juju magic and deploy applications.
-See [this documentation][juju-manual] for details on how to register these machines with Juju and use them as part of a cloud.
+ This cloud can be built from salvaged machines of varying types (e.g. bare metal, cloud instances, KVM guests) that cannot otherwise be leveraged by Juju.
+Its resulting feature set is limited and there are some particular requirements to make this work.
+For details see the [Using the Manual cloud with Juju][clouds-manual] page.

 ## Adding clouds

-There are cases (an OpenStack cloud is a common one) where the cloud you want to use is not on Juju's list of known clouds.
-Juju usually only needs a small amount of information to be able to use these clouds too, so the fastest way to get them recognised is to use the `add-cloud` command in its interactive mode.
+When the cloud you want to use is not on Juju's list of known clouds you will need to add it.
+This is done with the `add-cloud` command, which has both interactive and manual modes.

+### Adding clouds interactively

-This will ask a series of questions based on the type of cloud you are trying to add.
-Currently Juju can add MAAS, OpenStack, Oracle, vSphere and manual clouds in this way - each is detailed below (click on the triangle or name to expand the relevant section).
-You can also generate a YAML file.
+Interactive mode is the fastest and recommended method to use.
+You will be asked a series of questions based on the type of cloud you are trying to add.
+You can also generate a cloud YAML file in this way.

+This mode currently supports the following clouds: MAAS, Manual, OpenStack, Oracle, and vSphere.
+Click on a cloud's entry below to reveal a sample command session.

 ^# MAAS

-   To add a MAAS cloud, Juju only needs to know the name you wish to call it, and the API endpoint used to connect to it.
+   To add a MAAS cloud, you need to supply a name you wish to call it and the unique MAAS API endpoint.

    A sample session looks like this:

        juju add-cloud